Constructivism (philosophy of education): Communal constructivism

 The concept communal constructivism was developed by Leask and Younie, in 1995, through their research on the European SchoolNet, which demonstrated the value of experts collaborating to push the boundaries of knowledge, including communal construction of new knowledge between experts, rather than the social construction of knowledge, as described by Vygotsky, where there is a learner to teacher scaffolding relationship.
 "Communal constructivism,” as a concept, applies to those situations in which there is currently no expert knowledge or research to underpin knowledge in an area.
 "Communal constructivism" refers, specifically, to the process of experts working together to create, record, and publish new knowledge in emerging areas.
 In the seminal European SchoolNet research where, for the first time, academics were testing out how the internet could support classroom practice and pedagogy, experts from a number of countries set up test situations to generate and understand new possibilities for educational practice.

 Bryan Holmes, in 2001, applied this to student learning, as described in an early paper, "in this model, students will not simply pass through a course like water through a sieve but instead leave their own imprint in the learning process."

-Critical constructivism

-Critical constructivism is a theory of learning that combines elements of constructivism and critical theory.
-It emphasizes the role of social and cultural factors in shaping knowledge construction.
-Critical constructivists argue that learners actively construct knowledge through their interactions with the world, but also recognize the power imbalances and social structures that can influence this process.

-Key concepts in critical constructivism include: